StevenBromley/fluorescence_model/README.md

 1. Download all files in this github repository,

-2. The code requires a solar spectrum with the following format: Col0 (wavelength; nm), Col1(flux; W / m^2 / nm).
-The provided file "kurucz_150nm-81um.txt" provides fluxes in the range 150nm out to 81 um from the following:
+2. The code requires a solar spectra(um) with the following format: Col0 (wavelength; nm), Col1(flux; W / m^2 / nm).
+The provided files "kurucz_xxx.txt" provide fluxes in the range 150nm out to 81 um from the following:

        a.
-Kurucz high-resolution *computed* spectra from 150 - 300nm,
+Kurucz high-resolution *computed* spectra from 150 - 199.935 nm (in vacuum wavelengths). *Computed* fluxes, converted to air wavelengths, are used for 199.935 - 299 nm.
        b.
-Kurucz high-resolution *measured* spectra from a FTS spanning 300 - 1000nm;
+Kurucz high-resolution measured spectra for used for 299 - 1001.27 nm.

        c.
-Kurucz high-resolution *computed* spectra from 1 um - 81 um.
+Kurucz high-resolution *computed* spectra from 1001.27 nm - 81 um.

        d.
 For wavelengths outside these bounds, a blackbody is used to estimate the flux.